Melissa Appleyard, Ph.D., Ames Professor Management of Innovation and Technology

 - Lihong Qian, Ph.D., Assistant Professor

 Dr. Qian's current research builds upon the organizational economics approach to strategy, with a focus on the inter-temporal dimensions of various strategic issues.
 Lihong was attracted to PSU because of the collegiality among faculty members and Portland’s reputation for environmental conscientiousness.

 Dr. Ramiller’s on-going research program focuses on the management of information-technology innovations.
 He also has emergent research interests in the role played by ideology and institutionalization in the history of management practice.

-Pamela Tierney, Ph.D., Ames Professor of Management of Innovation & Technology
+Pamela Tierney, Ph.D., Associate Dean of Faculty & Research, Ames Professor of Management of Innovation & Technology

 Erica Wagner, Ph.D.

 Dr. Wagner's research interests focus on the ways software is 'made to work' within different organizational contexts, with particular emphasis on how work practices are designed into artifacts, standard processes, and methods of accounting.
 Her research has been published in a variety of outlets including The Journal of the Association for Information Systems, Information and Organization, Communications of the ACM, and the Journal of Strategic Information Systems.
 Her research on ERP implementations has won awards and she turns her attention these days to the role that agile development and open source software may play in improving implementation and use of software.

 Dr. West's research interests include organizational learning as well as the management of change.
 She has consulted with a variety of organizations in the Northwest in the areas of teambuilding and organizational change strategies.